-A Black police officer in Florida was fired for using the N-word, but his police union wants him reinstated
+A Black police officer in Florida was fired for using the n-word, but his police union wants him reinstated

 "Well, you know, some will say you have more responsibility.
 You manage a multimillion-dollar property," he says.
 "Or ... some ghetto n---er don't get shot or stabbed, I don't know.
 But to they mama, though, they worth a million dollars."

-During an investigation, White told his supervisor that he used the N-word while making an arrest for trespassing on November 30, according to the city's statement.
+During an investigation, White told his supervisor that he used the n-word while making an arrest for trespassing on November 30, according to the city's statement.
 Police also released bodycam footage of that arrest.

 "Derogatory statements made by police officers jeopardize the trust that our department works to establish with our community", said Chief Brian Dugan in the city's statement.
 "Tampa Police officers are held to a higher standard and incidents like this negatively impact the entire law enforcement profession."